Alejandro Guerrero

 With M.A.S Música

-These performances demonstrate Alejandro’s ability to adapt to different musical contexts while maintaining his distinctive rhythmic approach.
+These performances highlight Alejandro’s ability to adapt to different musical contexts while maintaining his distinctive rhythmic approach.

 Photo Gallery